 Fraudsters will often employ fairly elaborate steps to scam their targets in this sort of scam:

-Should you come across any unauthorized payment made from your account and you have not lost your debit card or credit card notify your credit union or bank immediately.
-You will need to inform your bank within 60 days after receiving your bank or credit card statement which reflects the unauthorized transfer.
-Should you fail to do so you may be required to pay the full amount from the 60 days till the time you reported it.
+Should you come across any unauthorized payment made from your account and you have not lost your debit card or credit card, notify your credit union or bank immediately.
+You will need to inform your bank within 60 days of receiving your bank or credit card statement, which reflects the unauthorized transfer.
+Should you fail to do so, you may be required to pay the full amount from the 60 days till the time you reported it.

 Upon notifying your bank, it usually takes about 10 working days to investigate the matter.
 If your account has been active for a period of fewer than 30 days, it would take 20 working days.
-The bank is required to take corrective action within one working day after confirmation that has error has taken place.
+The bank must take corrective action within one working day after confirmation that an error has occurred.

-In case the bank is unable to complete its investigation within 10 or 20 business days, it is required to issue a temporary credit to your account.
+If the bank cannot complete its investigation within 10 or 20 business days, it is required to issue a temporary credit to your account.
 They must credit the lost amount minus $50 maximum, while the investigation continues.

 However, there are circumstances under which your bank is not required to issue this temporary credit.
 For instance, if you have reported the matter over the phone, you will have to submit a report in writing.
 If you take longer than 10 working days for this, the bank does not need to issue you with the temporary credit amount.

 The bank is then required to sort out the matter within 45 days.
 This is unless the transactions in question took place in a different country, were point-of-sale purchases made by debit card, or took place within 30 days of opening the account.
 In such cases, you might have to wait as long as 90 days for a resolution on the matter.

 Between 2109 to 2020, there were more than 400,000 cases of credit card fraud, according to reports made to the Federal Trade Commission (FTC).
 It is important to detect such scams early and take swift action to minimize the damage done.